Eva C. Wikberg

 Research Project Capuchins

-My postdoctoral research focused on the links between dispersal, inbreeding avoidance, cooperation, and reproductive success in white-faced capuchins in Sector Santa Rosa in the Área de Conservación Guanacaste (ACG).
-I am now studying the genetic structure of three sympatric primates (white-faced capuchins, mantled howlers, and black-handed spider monkeys) in the larger conservation area ACG.
+I collaborate with researchers from the Santa Rosa primate project to investigate the links between dispersal, inbreeding avoidance, cooperation, and reproductive success in white-faced capuchins in Sector Santa Rosa in the Área de Conservación Guanacaste (ACG).
+I also study the genetic structure of three sympatric primates (white-faced capuchins, mantled howlers, and black-handed spider monkeys) in the larger conservation area ACG.
 Read more here.

 University of Texas at San Antonio